nicola-lunghi/PySwitch/README.md

 - **"actions"**: List of actions to be triggered by the switch, see below.

+- **"actionsHold"**: List of actions to be triggered by the switch on holding, see below.

 #### Switch Actions

 Example for assigning switch 1 of a MIDICaptain Nano 4 to switching the Kemper effect slot A on or off: